pop-os/docs/src/manage-apps/using-eddy.md

 # Eddy

 The Pop!\_Shop does not include all applications available for installation in Pop!\_OS.
-Eddy is an alternative GUI application that can handle installation of deb packages downloaded from the internet.
+Eddy is an alternative GUI application that can handle installation of Debian packages downloaded from the internet.

 ---